-The balance sheet shows a company’s assets, liabilities, and shareholders’ equity.
-The income statement outlines the company’s revenues and expenses.
-The cash flow statement shows the cash flows from operating, investing, and financing activities.
+The balance sheet shows, at a point in time, what a company owns (assets), what it owes (liabilities), and what is left over (shareholders’ equity).
+The income statement illustrates the company’s revenues and expenses over a period, usually a quarter or year.
+The cash flow statement shows the cash flows generated or used in operating, investing and financing activities.

 #2 If I had only one statement and wanted to review the overall health of a company, which statement would I use and why?

-#3 What happens on the income statement if inventory goes up by $10?
+#3 What immediately happens on the income statement if inventory goes up by $10?

 #4 What is working capital?

 Working capital is typically defined as current assets less current liabilities.
 In banking, working capital is normally defined more narrowly as current assets (excluding cash) less current liabilities (excluding interest-bearing debt).

 #5 What does having negative working capital mean?

 Negative working capital is common in some industries, such as grocery retail and the restaurant business.
 For a grocery store, customers pay upfront, inventory moves relatively quickly, but suppliers often give 30 days (or more) credit.
 This means that the company receives cash from customers before it needs the cash to pay suppliers.
 Negative working capital is a sign of efficiency in businesses with low inventory and accounts receivable.
 In other industries, negative working capital may signal a company is facing financial trouble.
 In this case, negative working capital implies a company may be unable to meet its near-term obligations.